kata198/ichorORM/README.md

 		# TABLE_NAME - This is the name of the corrosponding table in your database
 		TABLE_NAME = 'Person'

-		# FIELDS - A list of all fields on this table (excluding the primary pk, "id" )
+		# FIELDS - A list of all fields on this table
-		FIELDS = [ 'first_name', 'last_name', 'age', 'gender', 'eye_color', 'ethnicity', 'title' ]
+		FIELDS = [ 'id', 'first_name', 'last_name', 'age', 'birthday', 'gender', 'eye_color', 'ethnicity', 'title' ]

 		# REQUIRED_FIELDS - A list of NOT NULL fields which will validate prior to
 		#        insertObject/createAndSave (cannot be None or ValueError raised)